Z3Prover/z3prover.github.io/slides/guest-lectures-wien-2025/projects.md

 for the theory solver.

-## Add a Boolean Lattice Refutation Checker
+## Add a Boolean Lattice Refutation Solver

 Constraints that involve equations between sets can sometimes be decided faster than the default complete decision procedure.